If someone says “it’s all Greek to me,” they mean something is difficult to understand due to its complexity.

-Example: My teacher was trying to explain a complicated math problem to the classroom, but I just didn’t get it, it was all Greek to me.
+Example: My teacher was explaining a complicated math problem to the classroom, but I didn’t get it; it was all Greek to me.
+(In other words, this student did not grasp what was being said.)

-Whatever the case, this saying goes back to at least the early 17th century.
+Anyways, this common saying dates back to at least the early 17th century.
 It’s used by two different playwrights from this time period: Thomas Dekkar and William Shakespeare.
 In Dekkar’s play Patient Grissel from 1603, it reads:

 “FAR: Asking for some Greek poet, to him he fails.
 I’ll be sworn he knows not so much as one character of the tongue.